 Over the course of his twenty-year career Kalb has taken to both studio and stage with a dazzling cavalcade of influential and innovative artists.
 He’s laid it down hard for the supernatural force of Miss Sharon Jones and the Dap Kings, the seven-string guitar wizardry of Charlie Hunter, jazz guitarist John Scofield and living organ Legend Dr. Lonnie Smith; to name but a few.
 Hunter calls Kalb’s drumming “A funky Clyde Stubblefield/ Jabo Starks kinda way of relating (to Jazz) …really cool and refreshing“.
 Recent recording sessions include soundtracks for the major motion pictures “American Gangster” and “Walk Hard:The Dewey Cox Story“.

-Kalb’s obsession with hitting things began in 1980, his tenth year growing up with his family in Long Island, when he picked up some drum sticks and discovered what those around him had long suspected – that God made him funky.
+Kalb’s obsession with hitting things began in his tenth year growing up with his family on Long Island, when he picked up some drum sticks and discovered what those around him had long suspected – that God made him funky.
 Fueled by his love for Led Zeppelin, The Stones and The Beatles, Eric focused his energies into qualifying for a coveted position at The Cultural Arts Center in Syosset, NY.
-It was here, under the tutelage of David Burns Sr. that he discovered improvisational Jazz and it’s history as told through Duke Ellington, Dizzy Gillespie and James Moody.
+It was here, under the tutelage of the late David Burns Sr. that he was introduced to Jazz and it’s history as told through Duke Ellington, Dizzy Gillespie and Art Taylor.
 These lessons formed the very bedrock of his style and informed the trajectory of his passion.

 After high school Eric took a whirlwind trip through Berklee College of Music, here he immersed himself in Latin music with the late Ed Uribe, learned through the soaring jazz drumming of John Ramsey and played with musicians from all over the world.
 Soon Eric was ready to leave the constraints of formal education and forge his own way ahead.
 Kalb formed Funk/Rock sensation Deep Banana Blackout shortly thereafter.
 The band scorched its way through the east Coast Jam band scene, toured with the Allman Brothers and co-billed with Maceo Parker.
 They still reform yearly to the enraptured chants of a dedicated crowd of followers in the North East.